hfs/landuse_without_buildings/README.md

 ![Map of filtered census cells](doc/remaining_cells.jpg)

-Finally identify clusters of touching squares and merge them into single polygons to identify one connected are that should become a task.
+Finally identify clusters of touching squares and merge them into single polygons to identify each connected area that should become one task.

 The polygons are filtered once more to include only those which are larger than one cell and contain at least 12 people.
 This is done to avoid false positives